The impact of the diagonals of polynomial forms on limit theorems with long memory

-The limit theorem for the normalized partial sum of the centered $X(n)$ in (\ref{eq:X=product}) includes several cases.
-We shall use the centered multiple Wiener-Stratonovich integral $ \mathring{I}^c_k(\cdot)$ introduced in (\ref{eq:wiener straton integral}).
-The theorem states that except for some low-dimensional cases (Cases 1-4), the limit is up to some constant the same as the limit for a single factor, namely the one with the highest $H_j$ (Cases 5-7). \begin{Thm} Let $X(n)$ be the product process in (\ref{eq:X=product}), where $a^{(j)}$ has associated Hurst index $H_j=\alpha_j+k_j/2+1\in (1/2,1)$ (Definition \ref{Def:Hurst Exp a^(j)}).
-Assume $\E |\epsilon_i|^{2k_1+2k_2+\delta}<\infty$ for some $\delta>0$.
-Then using the language of Definition \ref{Def:clt nclt}, \begin{enumerate}[1.] \item if $k_1=1$, $k_2=1$, and $H_1+H_2<3/2$, then $X(n)$ satisfies a CLT (\ref{eq:clt});
+The limit theorem for the normalized partial sum of the centered $X(n)$ in (\ref{eqX=product}) includes several cases.
+We shall use the centered multiple Wiener--Stratonovich integral $ \aaa^c_k(\cdot )$ introduced in (\ref{eqwienerstratonintegral}).
+The theorem states that except for some low-dimensional cases (cases 1--4), the limit is up to some constant the same as the limit for a single factor, namely the one with the highest $H_j$ (cases 5--7).